-Please join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a very special 2-part presentation entitled, “Income Taxation of Trusts & Estates Made Easy”.
+Please join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a very special 2-part presentation replay entitled, “Income Taxation of Trusts & Estates Made Easy”.

 On these two 90-minute programs, in his usual to-the-point and understandable teaching style, Bob Keebler will cover just what you “need to know” about…

 - Impact of the TCJA on subchapter J